Violence (2025 film)

-Violence is an upcoming Canadian horror-thriller film, directed by Connor Marsden and slated for release in 2025.
+Violence is a 2025 Canadian action-thriller film directed by Connor Marsden and slated for release in 2025.
 The film stars Rohan Campbell as Henry Violence, a punk rocker who becomes embroiled in a brutal drug war between rival cartels.

 The cast also includes Maddie Hasson, Greg Bryk, Sarah Grey, Tomaso Sanelli, Jasmin Kar, Eva Link, John Thomas Gauthier, Gregory Ambrose Calderone, Chad Camilleri, and Asher Rose in supporting roles.

 The film was shot in Sudbury, Ontario, in spring 2024.

-Violence will make its world premiere at the 2025 Brooklyn Horror Film Festival.
+Violence had its world premiere at the 2025 Brooklyn Horror Film Festival.